spectrocloud/librarium/docs/docs-content/integrations/calico.md

 ### Usage

-#### Create Bind Mounts
+#### Create Bind Mounts for Edge Deployments

-Calico requires a bind mount on the host machine.
+In Edge deployments, Calico requires a bind mount on the host machine.
 Without the bind mount, it's possible for the Calico pods to be stuck in the init state.
 Use the following example to create a bind mount from `/var/lib/calico` on the Edge host.
 When you build an installer ISO with the `bind_mounts` block, the folders specified in the block will be mounted.
 For more information about building the installer ISO, refer to [Build Installer ISO](../clusters/edge/edgeforge-workflow/palette-canvos/build-installer-iso.md).

 ```yaml